st-tu-dresden/inloop/CONTRIBUTING.md

     git config pull.rebase true

+## Python dependency upgrades

+This project uses `pipenv` to manage Python dependencies.
+The tool reads and saves requirements from and to `Pipfile` and `Pipfile.lock` files.

+* You can check the currently pinned dependency versions (in `Pipfile.lock`) for known security vulnerabilities using `pipenv check`.
+* Other than that, you can use `pip` to check for outdated versions in general with `pipenv run pip list -o`.
+* Use `pipenv update --dev` to update all dependencies.
+Afterwards, commit the updated `Pipfile.lock` (and `Pipfile`, if changed) to the Git repository.
+(Please do not mix changes unrelated to the upgrade into the commit.)

 ## Rules for contributing code

 In general, do one thing at a time and don't bite off more than you can chew.
 Long living